Course Catalog

 5 units

-German 1, a beginning-level course, introduces the German language and culture for students with no previous knowledge of German.
+GERM 1, a beginning-level course, introduces the German language and culture for students with no previous knowledge of German.
 The course focuses on speaking, reading, writing, and listening.
-The first-year sequence (1-2-3) starts in fall quarter only.
-(An accelerated sequence, courses 1A-1B, begins in winter quarter.)
-(Formerly Instruction in the German Language.)
+The first-year sequence (GERM 1-GERM 2-GERM 3) starts in fall quarter only.
+(An accelerated sequence, courses GERM 1A-GERM 1B, begins in winter quarter.)

 GERM 1A